 When Mr Huang asked him what he wanted, the man opened a black bag revealing a hammer, and told him to put the money from the till into the bag.

-He did not pull the hammer out of the bag, but Huang was frightened.
+He didn't pull the hammer out of the bag, but it still frightened Mr Huang.

-"I ran out the back and yelled ‘Help me please, help'," Mr Huang said.
+"I ran out the back and yelled ‘Help me please, help'," Mr Huang told the Marlborough Express.

 The man ran from the shop without taking anything.

 A woman heard Mr Huang yelling and later told him she saw a large Polynesian man running past Meaters of Marlborough, just north of the dairy, before turning right along Litchfield St.

 It was lucky she had seen him, Mr Huang said, as he did not remember much about the man, although he thought he would have been in his 20s or 30s.

 Police described the man as being a Polynesian about 1.8 metres (6ft) tall, with black hair, which was frizzy on top and had a long ponytail at the back.

 He was dressed entirely in black clothes, except for the soles of his shoes, which were red, and his sunglasses, which were white.

 Mr Huang said he felt nervous after the incident but fortunate that it had not been his wife or a staff member in the shop at the time.

 "I'm worried about if my staff or my wife were here . . . sometimes my babies are here with my wife so that's, oh my god," he said.